James-Livesey/James-Livesey/blog/2022-05-12-asmbyhand.md

 ## Conclusion
 For some time now, I've owned a working second-hand Amstrad CPC 464 that we got for about £20 from someone who unsurprisingly found it a bit obselete nowadays.
 I've thoroughly enjoyed the immediacy of being able to start writing BASIC code a few moments after flipping the power switch, and for some time, I've wanted to replicate that for modern computers.

+_10 PRINT_ touches upon this in its conclusion (p.
+264):

+> ...
+But the widespread access to programming that was provided by early microcomputers does not exist in the same form today as it did in the 1970s and 1980s.
+When people turn on today’s computers, they do not see a “READY” prompt that allows the user to immediately enter a BASIC program.

 That's why I built atto, a cute little _fantasy computer_ and modern BASIC-like programming language that runs in the browser.
-By simply visiting [atto.devicefuture.org](https://atto.devicefuture.org), you can begin typing in BASIC commands and build whatever you want — if you enjoyed reading this post, I'm sure you'll have lots of fun with atto!
+By simply visiting [atto.devicefuture.org](https://atto.devicefuture.org), you can begin typing in BASIC commands and build whatever you want in seconds — if you enjoyed reading this post, I'm sure you'll have lots of fun with atto!

 [![Screenshot of atto showing code to print the Fibonacci Sequence](https://raw.githubusercontent.com/devicefuture/atto/main/media/promo.png)](https://atto.devicefuture.org)